 Julie Gard enjoys living in an atmospheric old house, except for rotting storm windows and other eternal repairs.
 She loves her backyard full of berries though not when picking bucket #11.
 While she used to live for dangerous world travel, she is now a committed homebody, albeit one who envisions spending the occasional night on the other end of town in a canned ham trailer.

-Julie lives a block from Lake Superior in Duluth, Minnesota with her partner, the poet Michelle Matthees, their Norwegian Forest cat, and their ever-alert hound-mix pup.
+Julie lives a block from Lake Superior in Duluth, Minnesota with her partner, the poet Michelle Matthees, and their pet and plant menagerie.